 Project phases

 Pete started with four dogs he identified as having the drive and disposition for the work at hand.
 “It’s all about their play and prey drive,” he says.
-Alongside his standard training room, Pete set up a cleanroom with a multi-bucket carousel for the volatile organic compounds – the odour samples.
-The cleanroom enables testing without contamination odour issues and was used for the trials in the final phase.
+Alongside his standard training room, Pete set up a cleanroom with a multi-bucket carousel for the volatile19 organic compounds20 – the odour samples.
+The cleanroom enables testing without contamination21 odour issues and was used for the trials in the final phase.

 Pete started with training the dogs to systematically check for scents in a series of boxes in his standard training room, and in the second phase, he selected the two best dogs to continue with the AFB samples in the cleanroom.